sidlogism/impsia_python_toolbox/README.md

 	from impsia.python_toolbox import subprocess_tools
 	from impsia.python_toolbox.subprocess_tools import SubprocessRunner

-You can also use a relative path in sys.path.append().
+You can also use a relative path in sys.path.append():

+	import sys
+	sys.path.append('../../Downloads/impsia_python_toolbox/src/')
+	from impsia.python_toolbox import logging_tools
+	...

+or expansion-facilities for variables like os.path.expandvars() or os.path.expanduser():

+	import sys
+	import os
+	sys.path.append(os.path.expanduser('~/Downloads/impsia_python_toolbox/src/'))
+	from impsia.python_toolbox import logging_tools
+	...

+This also applies to the LOGCONFIG_RELATIVE_PATH that can be used in combination with logging_tools.py as seen in the corresponding unit test.

 ---
 _Side notes:_